High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal: Author contributions

 \section{Author contributions}

 Y.Z. conceived and performed the experiment with assistance from B.B., Z.S., R.Z., J.Z., and R.W.B.
-All authors contributed to the discussion of the results and the writing of the manuscript.
+Y.Z., B.B., A.F., R.Z., J.Z., A.E.W., Z.S., and R.W.B. contributed to the discussion of the results and the writing of the manuscript.
 A.E.W., Z.S., and R.W.B. supervised the project.